Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates, friends, and family."

 4. Consider Adding Supplements to Your Dog's Diet

-Your vet or pet nutritionist can advise you about supplements to keep your dog in good, healthy condition when making his food from scratch.
+Your vet or pet nutritionist can advise you about supplements to keep your dog in a good, healthy condition when making his food from scratch.
 The most common supplements contain essential fatty acids, zinc, and vitamin A. Always follow the vet's recommendations and read the manufacturer's guidelines as the dose will vary depending on the breed, age, size, and current health of your dog.

 5. Monitor Your Dog's Health